-2.2.3 Command Line Use
+2.2.4 Command Line Use

-- PyRadiomics can be used directly from the commandline via the entry point pyradiomics.
-Depending on the input provided, PyRadiomics is run in either single-extraction or batch-extraction mode. - To extract features from a single image and segmentation run:
+PyRadiomics can be used directly from the commandline via the entry point pyradiomics.
+Depending on the input provided, PyRadiomics is run in either single-extraction or batch-extraction mode.
+All options available on the commandline can be listed by running: